GNOME/glib/docs/supported-platforms.md

 ---

-Due to their position in the market, we consider supporting GNU/Linux, Windows and Mac OS to be the highest priorities and we will go out of our way to accommodate these systems, even in places that they are contravening standards.
+Due to their position in the market, we consider supporting GNU/Linux, Windows and macOS to be the highest priorities and we will go out of our way to accommodate these systems, even in places that they are contravening standards.

 In general, we are open to the idea of supporting any Free Software UNIX-like